Sequence Preloader IconThree orange dots increasing in size from left to right

 James River Flowers will be here with beautiful spring bouquets for your home.

-Liberty Tree Farm will have lettuce, spinach, Tuscan kale, rainbow chard, dandelion greens, mixed spring rabe, Russian kale, and herbs from their gardens.
+Liberty Tree Farm will have snow peas, sugar snap peas, radishes, lettuce, arugula, fava greens, French sorrel, Tuscan kale, leaf broccoli, perpetual spinach, rainbow chard, dandelion greens, and herbs from their gardens.
 From the kitchen they will have frozen roasted tomatoes, fire-roasted green chilis, pestos, and braised greens.
+They also plan to bring peonies, irises, and mixed bouquets from their cutting gardens.

 Life in Bloom RVA Farm will have beautiful bouquets of flowers at the market this week.